Pa amb tomàquet

-Pa amb tomàquet (/ca/), also known as pa amb tomata or pa amb tomaca (all meaning "bread with tomato" in Catalan), is a traditional food of Valencian, Catalan, Aragonese and Balearic cuisine.
-Pa amb tomàquet is considered a staple of Catalan cuisine and identity.
+Pa amb tomàquet (/ca/), also known as pa amb tomata or pa amb tomaca (all meaning "bread with tomato" in Catalan), is a traditional food of Catalan (including Northern Catalonia in France), Balearic and, to a lesser extent, Valencian and Aragonese cuisine.
+Pa amb tomàquet is considered a staple of Catalonia's cuisine and Catalan national identity.

-It consists of bread, which may or may not be toasted, with optional garlic rubbed over the surface, seasoned with olive oil and salt and topped with fresh rubbed-in tomato.
-It is sometimes used as a vessel for cured ham and other types of cured meats.
+It consists of bread, which may or may not be toasted, topped with fresh rubbed-in tomato over the surface and seasoned with olive oil and salt, with optional rubbed garlic.
+It is sometimes used as a vessel for cured ham or other types of cured meats and cheese.

 It is considered one of the typical examples that define the Mediterranean diet, extended as a traditional recipe throughout the Catalan Countries, and its preparation has become an iconic ritual of Western Mediterranean culture.

 It is popularly consumed on its own as a snack, as sandwich or a tapa with any meal, from breakfast to dinner.